Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues provide a good balance of specificity and ambiguity, making the game challenging but not impossible to solve.
+**Reasoning:** The informed clues are specific enough to make the correct answer clear, but the misinformed and fake clues add enough confusion to make the game moderately challenging.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS